dacheamp/dacheamp/README.md

 - 👋 Hi, I’m @dacheamp
 - 👀 I’m interested in books, music, languages and data
-- 🌱 I’m currently focusing on SQL
+- 🌱 I’m currently focusing on SQL skills.

 <!---
 dacheamp/dacheamp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.